ECE-196/docs/content/tutorials/Yousef_Tutorial.md

 Tune threshold to respond only to meaningful motion.

-For more control, filter motion on just one axis (e.g., z) if vertical impact matters most.
+For more control, filter motion on just one axis (e.g., z) if vertical impact matters most.lo